 What Is The Progressive Wage Model (PWM)?

 The Progressive Wage Model (PWM) was developed to uplift low-wage Singaporean and Permanent Resident (PR) workers in Singapore.
-It is currently only applicable to five sectors – the cleaning, security, landscape, lift and escalators, and most recently in January 2020, extended to the waste sector.
+It is currently only applicable to four sectors, but three more sectors have been earmarked for inclusion, as well as two occupations cutting across all sectors:

-These sectors are targeted because of stagnant wages mainly due to cheap sourcing of labour.
-The Progressive Wage Model works to benefit workers in these sectors by clearly mapping out a career pathway for their wages to rise.
-This is typically done alongside training and improvements in productivity and standards.
+These sectors and occupations typically have stagnant wages mainly due to cheap sourcing of labour.
+The Progressive Wage Model works to benefit workers in these sectors and occupations by clearly mapping out a career pathway for their wages to increase.
+This is usually done alongside training and skills improvements.

 Progressive Wage Model For The Cleaning Sector

-The PWM for cleaners covers all Singaporeans and PRs employed in outsourced cleaning jobs.
-In the cleaning sector, the National Environment Agency (NEA) administers the PWM.
+The PWM for cleaners covers all Singaporeans and PRs employed in outsourced cleaning jobs since 2014.
+From 1 September 2022, in-house cleaners will also be covered by PWM.
 Cleaning companies must meet the PWM requirements to obtain or renew their licences from the National Environment Agency (NEA).

 There are three main groups of workers in the cleaning sector.